If you are wondering which Japanese Shochu to get to make Japanese Izakaya sour at home, this post can help you to choose the best shochu.

 Whiskey and Shochu are in the same category, however, they are very different spirits.

-I would call it “Japanese vodka” sometimes since barley and rice shochu has a clear, light, smooth taste more like vodka.
+I would call it “Japanese vodka” sometimes since barley and rice shochu have a clear, light, smooth taste more like vodka.

-Besides, the Alcohol contains level in Shochu is less than vodka, so barely/rice shochu is milder and sweeter than vodka.
+Besides, the Alcohol content level in Shochu is less than in vodka, so barely/rice shochu is milder and sweeter than vodka.

 Shochu made of sugar cane is also called “Japanese rum” for the same reason.

 Japanese Sake is fermented more like wine and brewed more like Beer.